 That’s where the matter of frequency comes into play; How many times should you post within a time frame?
 Most companies post on average 1.5 posts per day, which is a good benchmark to start from.

-But remember, as mentioned in Part 1, planning is key.
+But remember, as mentioned in our instagram mistakes brands should not make (Part 1), planning is key.
 Posting daily should not be a chore done in the moment.
 Creating a schedule for a variety of content would ensure that you won’t go racking your head for ideas and end up producing sub-standard work at the last minute.

 Unlike Twitter’s 150, Instagram has a 2,200 character limit for their captions.
 However, more is not always better in this case.
 Granted, it means that brands can provide followers a more detailed explanation of their posts, but most users don’t have the patience (nor the time) to read through textbook-length copy.
 The moment they need to click to read more, their interest has probably waned.